Laboratory for Financial Engineering

 The LFE’s research projects fall into five areas:

 - Foundations of financial behavior and adaptive markets.
-Explorations of human behavior in the context of financial markets; an interdisciplinary approach to reconciling human behavior with the ubiquitous Efficient Markets Hypothesis and related theories that serve as the basis for much of modern investment theory and practice.
+The LFE is working to understand the impact of human behavior on financial markets and policy through research that explores the psychophysiology and behavioral biases of market participants.
+In taking an interdisciplinary approach to understanding financial markets, the LFE aims to reconcile human behavior with the Efficient Markets Hypothesis, which serves as the basis for much of modern investment theory and practice today.

-- Risk management and systemic risk.
+- Risk management.
 Development of new methods for measuring and managing risks of various types, including systemic risk, in the financial system.
 A priority is to construct and test early warning signs for instabilities, and to understand the interplay between policy and the financial industry and its impact.

 - Healthcare finance.
-Analysis of financial challenges to the biopharma industry and development of new business models and financing structures for raising and deploying funds to support biomedical research and drug development in a scalable and profitable manner.
+LFE researchers are working to promote and develop new business models and financing structures for raising and deploying funds to support biomedical research and therapeutic development in a scalable and profitable manner.

 - Capital markets and asset-market dynamics.
 Explores quantitative models for portfolio management, trading, and asset allocation, including industry-level studies of the hedge fund industry, indexation and smart beta algorithms, and the impact of technology such as high-frequency trading on financial market dynamics.